-2. The power of Word of Mouth goes both ways.
+2. The power of word of mouth works both ways.

 Don’t overestimate the power of word of mouth.
 It can also be used to slow down, if not permanently close, your business once a client is not satisfied with the job or finds something wrong with their vehicle after detailing.

 In the same way, it can bring you a lot of customers you’ll start to wonder where they came from.